mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option:: --source=<source>

-   connection information for source server in the form:
+   Connection information for source server in the form:
    <user>:<password>@<host>:<port>:<socket> where <password> is
    optional and either <port> or <socket> must be provided.

 .. option:: --destination=<destination>

-   connection information for destination server in the form:
+   Connection information for destination server in the form:
-   <user>:<password>@<host>:<port>:<socket> Where <password> is
+   <user>:<password>@<host>:<port>:<socket> where <password> is
    optional and either <port> or <socket> must be provided.

 .. option:: --copy-dir=<directory>

-   Path to use when copying data (stores temporary files) - default = current directory
+   Path to use when copying data (stores temporary files) - default = current directory.

 .. option:: --dump, -d

-   dump GRANT statements for user
+   Dump GRANT statements for user.

 .. option:: --force, -f

-   drop the new user if it exists
+   Drop the new user if it exists.

 .. option:: --quiet, -q

-   turn off all messages for quiet execution
+   Turn off all messages for quiet execution.

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --include-global-privileges

-   include privileges that match ``base_user@%`` as well as ``base_user@host``
+   Include privileges that match ``base_user@%`` as well as ``base_user@host``.

 .. option:: --list

-   list all users on the source - does not require a destination
+   List all users on the source - does not require a destination.

 .. option::  --format=<list_format>

-   display the list of users in either GRID (default), TAB, CSV, or VERTICAL format - valid only for :option:`--list` option
+   Display the list of users in either GRID (default), TAB, CSV, or VERTICAL format - valid only for :option:`--list` option.

 NOTES